 A lender cannot charge a buyer (borrower) for an appraisal until the consumer evidences intent to proceed with the mortgage.

-Repeat: a lender cannot charge a fee except for the credit report; until after a consumer has received a Loan Estimate and has decided to proceed with the transaction.
+Note: a lender cannot charge a fee except for the credit report; until after a consumer has received a Loan Estimate and has decided to proceed with the transaction.
 Simply stated, the Loan Estimate is how a consumer will apply for a loan.

 When the consumer (borrower) decides to proceed, the lender will get rolling with the final appraisal.